paulo-raca/ideas/README.md

 Current scanners just dump a bitmap.
 There is no cryptographic guarantee for the image source.

-- Support for (optional) live view, finger detection
+- Support for (optional) live view, in-device finger detection
-- All events should be signed by the device's own private key, which itself is part of an attestation chain.
+- All events should be signed by the device's own private key
+  - which is part of an attestation chain.
 - Events should also contain a timestamp and an application-provided nonce, to ensure it was generated in the current session.
 - tflite might be used to perform on-device detection (just using the average image value was a bit crappy)
 - If possible, support on-device extraction/matching
-- Also Accessible wirelessly (wifi/BT) ?
+- Also Accessible wirelessly (wifi/BT) from mobile device

 ## New SDK

 - Must be [compatible with WebAssembly!](https://web.dev/porting-libusb-to-webusb/)
-- Use tflite for best performance on image operations
+- Use [TFLite](https://www.tensorflow.org/lite?hl=pt-br) for best performance on image operations

 # [FIDO](https://fidoalliance.org/download/)
-- A pretty/portable/expandable library that implements FIDO
-  - Usable from fruit-Pi, arduinos, etc.
-  - Compatible with Bluetooth, NFC, HID
-- Create a fingerprint-enabled U2F device?

 ## [Phone-based authenticator](https://github.com/paulo-raca/android-fido-authenticator)